 Pedestrian injury cases generally begin with a claim against the driver’s insurance company.
 However, the policy may not be sufficient to cover all of your losses.
 Or, the driver might not be insured at all.
 In such cases, you will have to file a lawsuit to get a judgment for the full amount against the motorist.
 You can also file a claim with your own auto insurance company if you have optional uninsured and underinsured motorist coverage.
 Unfortunately, even if you are in the right, you can face real obstacles trying to recover compensation.
 That’s why it’s important to have a capable and dedicated personal injury attorney on your side.

-If you have been hurt in a pedestrian accident, trust your claim to a certified personal injury specialist.
-Call the Porter Law Firm, P.C. at 903-561-5144 or contact me online to schedule a free consultation at my Tyler office.
+If you have been hurt in a pedestrian accident, trust your claim to our experienced lawyers.
+Call the Porter Law Firm, P.C. at 903-561-5144 or contact us online to schedule a free consultation at our Tyler office.